uviclibraries/gen-ai-research/1-prompt-intro.md

 # Prompt Design Introduction
 <img src="images/prompt-design-image.png" style="float:right;width:320px;padding:6px;" alt="Student at a computer learning effective GenAI prompt design">

-**Estimated time:** 20–30 minutes
-If you get stuck, ask the instructor.
-Have fun—this is hands-on.

----

 ## What you’ll learn
 - A simple framework (**CRAFT**) for writing prompts that produce clearer, more useful results.
 - How to turn a weak, vague prompt into a strong one with structure and constraints.
 - How to evaluate responses for accuracy and fit to your goal.

+> If you get stuck, please ask the instructor for support.
+Have fun, this is a hands-on workshop!

 ## Before you start
 Open **one** tool in your browser: